-This month marks the official launch of our joint programme with The Republic of Tea (TRoT) in Sri Lanka, which focuses on improving nutrition amongst tea communities in Sri Lanka.
+This month marks the official launch of our joint Women of Tea programme with The Republic of Tea (TRoT) in Sri Lanka, which focuses on improving nutrition amongst tea communities in Sri Lanka.
 The programme will equip tea estate residents with knowledge, skills, and tools to strengthen their understanding on food nutrition, healthy diets, and food preparation; good sanitation and hygiene; and household budgeting.
 Dushy Perera, ETP’s Programme Manager for Sri Lanka, was in San Francisco for the launch.
-Here he gives first hand insight into the programme and TROT’s visit to Sri Lanka earlier this year…
+Here he gives first hand insight into the Women of Tea programme and TROT’s visit to Sri Lanka earlier this year…

 In August 2017, the Sri Lankan tea industry celebrated 150 years of tea production by hosting an International Tea Convention in Colombo.
 At the same time, ETP member The Republic of Tea (TRoT), were celebrating their silver anniversary (25 years) by bringing a team of their staff to visit tea communities in the hills of Nuwara Eliya and Badulla districts of central Sri Lanka, where they are funding a project to improve the nutritional status of over 11,000 women, men, and children.